Comcast/xCOMPASS/questionnaire/README.md

 | **CPNI**: Does the application contain CPNI data? <br /> *Answer "Yes" if the app collects/contains CPNI (Customer Proprietary Network Information), e.g., IP/MAC address.
 Generally, the use of CPNI data is limited to specific purposes.
 It cannot be used for marketing that a customer has not opted into.* |
 | **Voice and Video**: Does the application collect voice or video data? <br /> *Answer "Yes" if the app collects voice/video data.
 Generally, voice data cannot be used for advertisement purposes, even if collected by or for a third-party partner.
 Organization must have an individual’s prior, written permission before collecting or recording any audio/visual or other sensor data from within their dwelling.
 For both video and voice data, specific consent obligations must be met.
 Please consult Privacy Legal for additional information.*|

-<h2> xCOMPASS Questionnaire </h2>
+# xCOMPASS Questionnaire
 The privacy engineering requirements are categorized by <a href="https://www.fpc.gov/resources/fipps/">FIPPs (Fair Information Practice Principles)</a>, the principles which guide privacy regulation.
 This makes it easy to understand which category a question falls under.

-The categories defined in xCOMPASS are the following:
+The categories are the following:

 1. <a href="xCOMPASS.md#-accountability-and-auditing-">Accountability and Auditing</a>
 2. <a href="xCOMPASS.md#-data-quality-and-integrity">Data Quality and Integrity</a>